Running a Qiskit Function as a function

 [6]:

-Job instances also have a result() method for retrieving results.
+We can retrieve the result by calling the result() method of an instanced Job object.
 The result() method will not return until the job is done running the function.

 [7]: